Foreningen Trankebar

 You can find much more about Tranquebar and all the projects in our website http://www.trankebar.net/ which I intend to link to your article.
 Yours sincerely, Bent Christensen, President of the Tranquebar Association.

-Thanks you, Bent.
 Such comments are appreciated..

 Børdremenigheden.